-You are encouraged to use any accrued annual leave throughout the leave year, however in circumstances where you have remaining unused annual leave, you will be entitled to be paid in lieu of any untaken accrued annual leave up to your leaving date.
+You are encouraged to use any accrued annual leave throughout the leave year, however in circumstances where you have remaining unused annual leave, calculated by the HRBP team, you will be entitled to be paid in lieu of any untaken accrued annual leave up to your leaving date.
 This is with the exception of those on a fixed-term contract, who must use all accrued leave before the end of their fixed-term period as there will be no payment in lieu of any unused annual leave.